DataDog/documentation/content/en/service_management/app_builder/expressions.md

 Before you create an expression, it's helpful to know the available properties and defaults or current values for the component you want to interact with.

 You can view the available properties and values for a component using:
-- **App State**: Provides properties and values for all components and queries in your app.
+- **App State**: Provides properties and values for all components and queries in your app, as well as global variables such as state variables or dashboard template variables.
 - **Inspect Data**: Provides properties and values for a specific component or query in your app.
 - The **Admin Console**: The **Data** tab of the **Admin Console** provides properties and values for all components and queries in your app.